Are you getting work done on your property? Take a look at our top tips to help things run smoothly.

 So where do you start if you want to find a tradesperson?

-1. Finding a tradesperson
+1. Finding a tradesperson to hire

 It's also worth looking for tradespeople who belong to trade associations approved by the government-endorsed TrustMark scheme.